 CWD positive Crow Wing County deer farm depopulated

-CWD is a disease of the deer and elk family caused by prions, which can damage brain and nerve tissue.
+CWD is a disease of the deer and elk family caused by an abnormally shaped protein, a prion, which can damage brain and nerve tissue.
 The disease is most likely transmitted when infected deer and elk shed prions in saliva, feces, urine, and other fluids or tissues.
 CWD is not known to naturally occur in other animals.
 The disease is fatal in deer and elk, and there are no known treatments or vaccines.
 Consuming infected meat is not advised.